-The purpose of edge line markings is to delineate the left or right edge of the roadway.
+The purpose of edge line markings is to delineate the left-hand or right-hand edge of the roadway.

 Edge line markings should be considered for use on paved low-volume roads based on engineering judgment or an engineering study.